codegallivant/script-caster/README.md

 These are tasks that take a long time to be executed.
 They may even go on forever.
 For example, forcing a computer to stay awake, will imply that the *STAYAWAKE* operation has to be active as long as the parameter is marked True.
 Uniform operations are executed together.
 Their timespan makes it impossible to execute them one by one.
+**RuntimeError**s may be generated if many threads of code are run at once.
+Therefore, **caution** should be exercised when creating uniform operations.
   -  **Non-Uniform Operations** <br>
 These are tasks which take a relatively shorter time to execute.
 At least you could say, they don't take forever.
 It is not necassary to execute non-uniform operations altogether simulataneously, since they have a short timespan.
-Non-Uniform operations are executed one by one.
+Therefore Non-Uniform operations are executed one by one.

 ###### THE OPERATIONS DICTIONARY
 That aside, operations.py contains a dictionary dataset called 'operations'. 'operations' consists of uniform and non-uniform subsets which then contain subsets of names of parameters.
 It is necassary that these names remain the same as the parameters in Exterior.
 All code wished to be executed for these parameters must be placed within its respective parameter subset in the operations dictionary.<br>
+If you wish to execute it when the parameter is True, place it within the True subset of the parameter's subset.
+The same goes for False.
 And that's it!
 That's all you need to do to create a new operation.

-###### *Threading Practices*
-To understand uniform operations and non-uniform operations thoroughly, threading practices should be understood:<br>
-**RuntimeError**s may be generated if many threads of code are run at once.
-Therefore, **caution** should be exercised when creating uniform operations.

 <br>